 With infectious diseases continuing to challenge global health systems, this event will serve as a vital platform for knowledge exchange and collaboration across disciplines.
 The scientific programme is structured around six dynamic plenary sessions to which you can submit an abstract.

 How can molecular tools, AI, and real-time data reshape early warning systems and response mechanisms?
-In this session, we will explore how molecular epidemiology, big data, AI and spatial-temporal modelling are being leveraged for real-time preparedness and rapid response.
+In this session, we will explore how molecular epidemiology, big data, AI, machine learning and spatial-temporal modelling are being leveraged for real-time outbreak preparedness and rapid response.

 Mycobacterial Diseases & NTDs